-From your starting point, walk along one side of the road until you reach your end point.
+From your starting point, walk along the road, facing on-coming traffic, until you reach your end point.
 Along the way, scan the roadside for any sign of wildlife.
-You may walk within the road right-of-way, but please be conscious to avoid trespassing on private land, and please be especially sure to stay off posted land!
+You may walk within the road right-of-way (25 feet from the center of the road), but please be conscious to avoid trespassing on private land, and please be especially sure to stay off posted land!
 When you reach your endpoint, cross the road and return, still looking for signs of wildlife, on the opposite side of the road.
 If there are sections of road in which walking on one side does not seem safe, please walk on the safer side of the road.